akshitgrover/acm_journey/content/posts/family-which-taught-me-see.md

 I always thought of myself as a runner in a 100m race, Running alone to win.

 Up till my early days of sophomore year I used to work on projects, ideas etc. as team of one.
-Things changed when I got my first project, It was a project which required a team of two one for frontend and on to handle the backend part.
+Things changed when I got my first project, It was a project which required a team of two one for frontend and one to handle the backend part.

 This was my first team project.
 After a few days into development of the project, I could figure out why it always takes a team to build something great.